 b.
 When the employer deducts TDS and does not issue a certificate

 Any person responsible for paying salaries is required to deduct tax at source on the amount payable.
-The Act lays down that every person who deducts TDS from a payment made, must furnish (to a person to whom such payment is made) a TDS certificate with details.
+The Act lays down that every person who deducts TDS from a payment made must furnish (to a person to whom such payment is made) a TDS certificate with details.

 In case an employer fails to provide you with a Form 16 after having deducted TDS – the minimum penalty that the employer will pay is Rs 100 for every day the default continues.
 You can write about this failure of your employer to the Assessing Officer who may take appropriate action against the employer, including levying penalty as mentioned above and also carrying out further proceedings against the employer.

-Your Form 26AS, will have details of TDS deducted by your employer, you can check your TDS details from there – if the details don’t show up, well it means the employer deducted TDS from you and didn’t deposit with the government!
+Your Form 26AS will have details of TDS deducted by your employer, you can check your TDS details from there – if the details don’t show up, well, it means the employer deducted TDS from you and didn’t deposit with the government.
 In this case, you may have to pay tax to the government on your income yourself and later on claim from your employer.

 c.
-If no Form 16 has been issued to me does it mean I don’t have to pay tax or file a return?
+If no Form 16 has been issued to me, does it mean I don’t have to pay tax or file a return?

-While the onus of deducting tax on salaries and providing a TDS certificate in respect of TDS is on the employer, you are required to calculate and pay taxes on your income and file income tax returns.
+While the responsibility of deducting tax on salaries and providing a TDS certificate in respect of TDS is on the employer, you are required to calculate and pay taxes on your income and file income tax returns.
 If your income under all heads, including salaries, is above the basic tax exemption limit, you are required to pay tax.
-You are required to calculate tax and file tax returns irrespective of whether your employer deducted any tax from you or not, or even when he fails to issue you a Form 16.
+You are required to calculate tax and file tax returns irrespective of whether your employer deducted any tax from you or not or even when he fails to issue you a Form 16.

 Salaried taxpayers who haven’t received their Form 16 can follow the following steps to file their IT returns.

-STEP 1: Determine income from all sources Firstly, income received from all sources in the financial year is to be determined.
-Taxpayers must include incomes earned from sources such as: Salary and Pension – you may rely on your pay slips for this purpose.
+STEP 1: Determine income from all sources in the financial year.
+Taxpayers must include incomes earned from sources such as Salary and Pension – you may rely on your pay slips for this purpose.
 Put together the net salary from all the payslips you have received from your employer in the financial year.

 If you have switched one or more jobs in a financial year, make sure you include payslips from all employers you have worked for in the year.
-Also, consider rent from House PropertyCapital Gain on sale of any capital assetInterest from bank accounts, FDs, etc.
+Also, consider rent from House Property, Capital Gain on sale of any capital asset, Interest from bank accounts, FDs, etc.

 STEP 2: Find TDS deducted on income taxpayers can take help from their Form 26AS to determine TDS on their income for the financial year.
 Form 26AS can be downloaded from the TRACES website.
+One should also check Form AIS - Annual Information Statement and ensure all the income reflected in AIS is accurate and is reflected in your ITR.

-STEP 3: Find TDS deducted on income Many employees have a House Rent Allowance (HRA) component in their salary.
+STEP 3: Check for deduction or exemption to be claimed.
+Many employees have a House Rent Allowance (HRA) component in their salary.
 To claim the HRA deduction, you must submit your rent receipts to your payroll department in advance.
 If you haven’t submitted the receipts to your employer, you can always claim it while filing.

-If you are unsure how to calculate HRA, use HRA calculator or contact our Tax Experts to help you out.
+If you are unsure how to calculate HRA, use the HRA calculator or contact our Tax Experts to help you out.

 STEP 4: Compute total income for the year After determining income from all sources and TDS deducted on income, total income for the year is to be computed.
-Consider Rent from House Property, Capital Gain on sale of any capital asset, Interest from bank accounts, FDs, etc. Total income is the aggregation of income received and TDS deducted on such income.
+Consider Rent from House Property, Capital Gain on sale of any capital asset, Interest from bank accounts, FDs, etc.

 For example: If salary credited to bank account amounts to Rs.
 9,000 and Form 26AS shows TDS deducted on salary as Rs.
 1,000, consider Rs.
 10,000 (9,000 + 10,000) as the total income from salary.

-STEP 5: Claim Deductions there are various payments and investments that can be claimed as deductions from income while paying income tax.
+STEP 5: Claim Deductions : there are various payments and investments that can be claimed as deductions from income while paying income tax.
 Make sure to claim such deductions while computing total taxable income.
 While claiming deduction for Provident Fund, make sure you claim only your contribution to the PF, and not your employers’ contribution.

 To know more about deductions, click here.

-STEP 6: Compute total taxable income Once deductions to be claimed are determined, total taxable income is to be computed.
+STEP 6: Compute total taxable income: Once deductions to be claimed are determined, total taxable income is to be computed.

 Total taxable income can be computed by deducting the total deductions to be claimed (as computed in Step 4) from the total income earned in the financial year (as computed in Step 3)

-STEP 7: Compute tax liability for the year Tax liability for the year can be computed by applying the tax slab rates as applicable to the taxpayer.
+STEP 7: Compute tax liability for the year: Tax liability for the year can be computed by applying the tax slab rates as applicable to the taxpayer.

 To know the slab rate applicable to you, click here.